REFRACTIVE SURGERY: IS IT RIGHT FOR YOU?

 Nearsighted

 With nearsightedness (myopia), distant objects are blurry.
-When your cornea curves too sharply, light rays focus in front of your retina and blurs your distance vision.
+When your eye power is too strong or your cornea is too steep, light rays focus in front of your retina and blur your distance vision.

 Farsighted

 With farsightedness (hyperopia), nearby objects are blurry.
-When your cornea is too flat, light focuses behind the retina instead of on it resulting in blurry near vision.
+When your eye power is too weak or your cornea is too flat, light focuses behind the retina instead of on it, resulting in blurry near vision.

 Astigmatism